Lurunchik/WikiHowQA/README.md

 #  WikiHowQA: A Comprehensive Benchmark for \\ Multi-Document Non-Factoid Question Answering

 This repository is for the paper "WikiHowQA: A Comprehensive Benchmark for Multi-Document Non-Factoid Question Answering" presented at ACL 2023.
-The paper introduces WikiHowQA, a unique collection of 'how-to' content from WikiHow, transformed into a rich dataset featuring 11,746 human-authored answers and 74,527 supporting documents.
+The paper introduces WikiHowNFQA, a unique collection of 'how-to' content from WikiHow, transformed into a rich dataset featuring 11,746 human-authored answers and 74,527 supporting documents.

 The dataset is designed for researchers and presents a unique opportunity to tackle the challenges